Re-Opening of Mt. Baldy – A Few Things to Know

 This post was contributed by our Community Engagement Director, Brooke Allen.

 I’ve worked at Indiana Dunes Tourism for about a year and half, which means that in the entire time I’ve been employed here, I’ve never been to Mt.
 Baldy.
-This part of the Indiana Dunes National Lakeshore was closed to the general public a few years ago due to a safety incident, so I’ve never seen this particular spot.
+This part of the Indiana Dunes National Park was closed to the general public a few years ago due to a safety incident, so I’ve never seen this particular spot.

 Earlier this summer, the beach at Mt.
 Baldy re-opened.
 I figured I better check it out.
 We’ll call it “work.”
 Whether it’s been years since you’ve been to Mt.
 Baldy or you’ve never been at all, here are six things I discovered that you might want to know if you go for a visit.